Positive Ions (AQA GCSE Physics: Combined Science)

 Definitions are very important for picking up marks on this topic.
 Be clear with your definitions such as ions and isotopes, and remember that ions have different numbers of electrons, whereas isotopes have different numbers of neutrons.

 You met the idea of electron transfer in Static Electricity and Electric Charge.
-In my experience, this is a good place to explore any misconceptions that students might have.
+This is a good place to pause and explore any misconceptions that you might have.
 For objects or atoms to become charged, it is always the movement of electrons that causes it.
 Positive protons are locked away in the nucleus, so protons can't move around from atom to atom, but electrons can.
 Electrons are negatively charged.
 So if a neutral atom or object gains electrons, then it becomes more negative, it gains a negative charge (remember that when an atom gains a charge, we no longer call them atoms, we call them ions).
 In order for a neutral atom or object to gain a positive charge, it must lose electrons.
 The ion or object is left with more positive charge than negative, and so the overall charge of the ion or object is positive.

 Join the 100,000+ Students that ❤️ Save My Exams